 As teachers, we can become architects of learning so that all students can achieve high levels of mastery.
 We know that every student is different and has their own set of skills and attributes as well as their own barriers to learning.
 As good craftspeople, we can support student learning by providing students with multiple opportunities to learn and share what they know, as well as strategies, tools, and supports to help them build their knowledge and skill set.

 Scaffolding, rooted in educational theories like Vygotsky's Zone of Proximal Development, takes on a new dimension through the lens of Universal Design for Learning (UDL).
 In universally designed classrooms, we encourage students to analyze firm goals and then self-reflect on their learning so they can choose pathways that best accelerate their growth.
-This personalized approach often necessitates access to various scaffolds and supports, empowering students to become more self-aware and expert in their learning.
+This approach often includes the strategic use of linguistic, conceptual, and socio-cultural scaffolds to empower students to take ownership of their learning.

 Scaffolding in education can be provided in multiple ways.
 We can: